neel06shah/Bulk-whatsapp-using-excel/README.md

 # Whatsapp Bulk Message sending using Excel
+It is a python script that sends WhatsApp message automatically from WhatsApp web application.
+It can be configured to send advertising messages to customers.
+It read data from an excel sheet and send a configured message to people.

 ## Approach
 * User scans whatsapp web ( https://web.whatsapp.com/ ) QR code to log in.